 A feasibility study is a preliminary document that assesses the feasibility of a proposed business.
 It looks at the market potential, the competition, the costs and benefits of starting the business, and the risks and rewards involved.

-On the other hand, a business plan is a more detailed document that outlines how a business will be run and what its goals are.
-It includes information about its mission statement, its products and services, its target market, its finances, and its management team.
+On the other hand, a business plan is a more detailed document that outlines how a business will be run and its goals.
+It includes information about its mission statement, products and services, target market, finances, and management team.

 Reasons to Do or Not to Do a Feasibility Study